thinkpad20/llama/thoughts/llama scripts.md

 * Module `b` imports `a`.
 * Then later, `a\foo` changes to `1`.
 * At some point later, module `c` imports `a\foo`.
 Does it get the original value, `0`, or the new value, `1`?

+Other things to consider:

+* Versioned imports
+* Imports that hide things, such as variables or instances
+* Open imports
+* Lazy imports (don't perform the inport until/unless used)
+  - What about type checking?
+    + 'Trusted imports', where we say some of what a module will have, without actually having that implementation work.
+For example:
+      ```
+      trust import Foo
+        foo : Num -> Str
+        bar : (Str, Str) -> [Num]
+        impl SomeClass SomeType

+      blorp x = Foo\bar (x, x) ! reverse
+      ```
+    + Then `Foo` wouldn't be actually imported until/unless `blorp` actually got called.
+At that point, `blorp` would be type checked and a runtime exception would be thrown if any of the things didn't exist, or weren't the types claimed.
+  - What about imports that have side-effects?
+I guess that's OK, if not advisable?
+* Imports as expressions, scoped imports
+* What happens when imports conflict?